Revyung/recommender-system/README.md

+# Recommender System
-#### This is a detailed implementation of collaborative filtering in neural networks benchmarked on the MovieLens dataset.
+This is a detailed implementation of collaborative filtering in neural networks benchmarked on the MovieLens dataset.
 In addition, it  discusses the latest advancement in methodology.

-# Things I have done:
+# Things included in the notebook:
 1. Predict user-item ratings based on collaborative history.
 2. Implemented classic matrix factorization in neural network based setting.
    * Adopted dot product of embedding as the function form for ratings, bias unit for users and items, aided with mean item rating vector.